Jalutuskäik Nõmme tänavatelPhoto author: Rea Kõiv

 Photo author: Rea Kõiv

-As you emerge from the forest, you’ll find yourself at the centre of Nõmme district, and right next to Nõmme Market (Nõmme turg).
-Here you can browse fresh seasonal vegetables, fruits, dairy, smoked goods, and tend to find flowers and plants during spring and summer months.
-The wooden stalls and cosy cafés lend it a rustic charm: locals pause here to catch up, shop, or sip coffee while surrounded by familiar faces.
+As you emerge from the forest, you’ll find yourself at the center of Nõmme, right next to Nõmme Market (Nõmme turg).
+Here you can browse fresh seasonal vegetables, fruits, dairy, and smoked goods.
+In spring and summer, vendors sell flowers and plants.
+The wooden stalls and cozy cafés lend it a rustic charm; locals pause here to catch up with friends, shop, or grab a coffee.

 A young couple at Nõmme Market, surrounded by colorful stalls.